jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

             </activiti:taskListener>
         </extensionElements>
     </userTask>

-Listing 28: Executing an action for every document in the workflow package

 This is a straightforward piece of Alfresco JavaScript that executes the custom action called “set-web-flag” for every piece of content in the